 The Company's liquidity risk is managed on a daily basis by the Manager in accordance with established policies and procedures in place.

-Further details on the financial risks arising from the Company's financial instruments, together with the policies for managing these risks are included in notes 15 to 20 to the accounts.
+Further details on the financial risks arising from the Company's risks are included in Notes 15 to 20 to the accounts.